St Hilda's College

 First, read the University's general guidance on written work.

 Next, check the requirements for your chosen degree.
-This list will show you whether your course requires you to send in written work, but you must check the 'Admissions requirements' tab on each course page to view more details of what the course tutors want you to send.
+The list on the 'Do I need to send written work' tab will show you whether your course requires you to send in written work, but you must check the 'Admissions requirements' tab on each course page to view more details of what the course tutors want you to send.
+If your course does not require written work please do not submit any; it will not be considered.

 Please send work that demonstrates your analytical, reasoning, language and writing skills, as appropriate for your chosen degree course.
 The written work may well form a springboard for discussion at your interview should you be shortlisted, so make sure to keep a copy for your own reference.